-Residents in the Downtown Eastside who complete our Development program have the opportunity to join our Entrepreneurship program.
-Entrepreneurs in the program are supported by business professionals through personalized weekly mentorship sessions and have access to affordable microloans.
-Our goal is for our entrepreneurs to have a long-term sustainable economic effect on our members.
+Residents in the Downtown Eastside who complete our Business Skill Training program have the opportunity to join our Mentorship program.
+Entrepreneurs in the program are supported by business professionals through personalized weekly mentorship sessions and have access to affordable micro-loans.

 Your Own Mentor

 Low Rate Microloans

 Personal Wrap Around Support

 Free Counselling from an In-House Registered Clinical Counsellor